nathanieldchu/academic-kickstart/content/research/previous_research.md

   icon = "water"
   icon_pack = "fas"
-  name = "Coastal phylogenomics" description = "I identified genetic population structure in a marine snail that mirrored its colonization history and possible thermal adaptation."
+  name = "Coastal phylogenomics" description = "I identified a genetic population structure in a marine snail that mirrored the snail's colonization history and possible thermal adaptation."

 +++